 You can edit every widget within each tab, reorganize them and configure what data will be shown depending on your own priorities.
 You have complete control over the tabs and you can customize each tab however you want.

-Further, you can add new tabs, delete the existing ones, rename or rearrange them, as well as duplicate tabs to quickly create copies of all the widgets within the selected tab.
+can add new tabs, delete the existing ones, rename or rearrange them, as well as duplicate tabs to quickly create copies of all the widgets within the selected tab.